-The responsibility for controlling and coordinating the storage and dispensing of fuel STILL sits with the organiser; however, they have no direct control over the activity and therefore pass the safety requirements onto the entrants/competitors.
+The responsibility for controlling and coordinating the storage and dispensing of the fuel STILL sits with the event organiser, however they have no direct control over the activity and therefore pass the safety requirements onto the entrants/competitors.
 A risk assessment, safety plan and incident plan is required.

-The organiser has the responsibility for monitoring safety.
+The organiser has the responsibility for monitoring safety in the self-refuel area.